 Seamen’s Church Institute (SCI) has been a constant presence in Greater Philadelphia since 1843, a time when clipper ships were fast and the telegraph and the railroads were fairly new.

 In its first incarnation, SCI was a 75-feet high, 600-seat church that floated on the Delaware River – built in 1848.
-This floating chapel, moored at Dock Street & Spruce, in the Society Hill neighborhood of Philadelphia, served merchant seafarers for 10 years.
+This floating chapel, moored at Dock and Spruce Streets in the Society Hill neighborhood of Philadelphia, served merchant seafarers for ten years.

 Several incarnations later, Seamen’s Church Institute was a 5-story hotel covering the entire Center City block of Dock Street between Front and 2nd, with 230 hotel rooms, a restaurant, an auditorium, a home for aged and disabled seamen, a chapel, and a school of navigation.
 During World War II, this building served allied naval crews and officers in addition to merchant ship workers.
 It was demolished to make way for Independence National Park in 1957.